innovyze/Open-Source-Support/03 ICMLive/01 TSDB scripts/0001 - USGS Data/README.md

 # USGS data download script
 This script downloads data from USGS via a REST API into Simple CSV format that can be used in ICMLive TSDBs.

-In this example, the following types are downloaded for a number of sites:
+In this example, the following data types are downloaded for a number of sites:
 * Observed tidal
 * Observed levels
 * Observed rainfall